Henry Wells Tracy

 Henry Wells Tracy (September 24, 1807 – April 11, 1886) was an Independent Republican member of the U.S. House of Representatives from Pennsylvania.

+Formative years

-Henry W. Tracy was born in Ulster Township, Pennsylvania.
+Henry W. Tracy was born in Ulster Township, Pennsylvania on September 24, 1807.
 He attended the Angelica Seminary in Allegany County, New York.

+Career

-He studied law, engaged in mercantile pursuits and as a road contractor in Standing Stone, Pennsylvania, Havre de Grace, Maryland, and Towanda, Pennsylvania.
+Tracy studied law, engaged in mercantile pursuits and as a road contractor in Standing Stone, Pennsylvania, Havre de Grace, Maryland, and Towanda, Pennsylvania.
 He was a delegate to the 1860 Republican National Convention.
 He was a member of the Pennsylvania House of Representatives in 1861 and 1862.

 Tracy was elected as an Independent Republican to the Thirty-eighth Congress.
 He served as collector of the port of Philadelphia in 1866.
+He resumed mercantile pursuits.

+Death and interment

-He resumed mercantile pursuits and died at Standing Stone in 1886, aged 78.
+Tracy died at Standing Stone in 1886, aged 78.
 He was interred in the Brick Church Cemetery in Wysox, Pennsylvania.